roman-milk/roman-milk.github.io/tastes-like-candy.md

+===

- ****** Tastes Like Candy Ch.
-03 ****** byTheTalkMan© And she was a brat.
+And she was a brat.
 A spoiled little bitch that thought sunshine came from her ass and that she deserved the best in life.
 She felt entitled to it.
 And the way that little slut dressed, like a fucking skank, her mother should be ashamed, and her mother was no better.
 Brandy knew that those slutty clothes, that little girl act could work on a lot of people, but not us.
 Not me.
 Not Marcus.

  I was making good time home.
 I was about 90 minutes away when disaster struck.